 With bruised soul or broken heart.

-No one and nothing are there to remedy her “bruised soul” and “broken heart.”
+No one and nothing is there to remedy her “bruised soul” and “broken heart.”

 I read the poets of the age,